StoccoDavide/RadialUndistortion/README.md

-# CUDA Radial Undistortion Kernel
+# A CUDA Kernel for Real-Time High Resolution Image Undistortion

 In this repository, you can find a simple (and interactive) CUDA C++ kernel for radial undistortion correction of images.
 This code was written in back 2018